Boston Biomedical Research Institute: History

 BBRI was founded in the late 1960s, and relied on federal money to fund most of its research.
 In 2008 it received a grant to establish a muscular dystrophy research center.

 In 2012, reports surfaced that the Institute was financially unsustainable.
 In the face of a shrinking endowment and decrease of NIH funds, the BBRI Board of Trustees recommended in September, 2012 that the Institute begin a dissolution process.
 It was also revealed that the institute's funding situation was further hurt when four senior scientists who had significant NIH funding decided to leave BBRI.
 Members of the Institute's Corporation met on November 15, 2012 and voted to begin the process of closing the Institute.

-As of early 2013, the research institute was still in the process of winding down operations.
+The research institute closed operations in June, 2013.
 BBRI was also negotiating with Tufts HMO to sell its 1.3 acre property in Watertown, Massachusetts.
 The proceeds of the sale would be used to pay off some of the organization's creditors.